-Full details of the shares issued are detailed in note 23.
+Full details of the shares issued are detailed in note 22.
 The Company considers its equity to be at a level appropriate to the Company's objectives, strategies, cash flow projections and risk profile.

-The Company's intention is to pay dividends in support of its main objective to maximise returns to shareholders.
+The Company's intention is to pay a regular dividend in support of its main objective to maximise returns to shareholders.
 All of the Company's free cash flow is intended to be distributed subject to maintaining a robust cash buffer to support operational working capital requirements and planned capital expenditure.
-Consideration is also given to future market prospects.